outdreamer/build-a-cure/docs/tasks/function_to_do.md

 ## examples

   - add to problem/solution structures

-    - identify new interactions by trying structures of structures that havent been tried yet (like how new words evolve)
+    - identify new interactions by trying structures of structures that havent been tried yet (like how new words evolve as a 'combination' of other words to describe new experiences that are similar to both combined words)

     - 'testing/simulation' involves querying for related rules (like how 'gravity' rules are related to 'motion' rules so any change involving motion should have a 'gravity rule check' applied as a filter) & checking if they apply to relevant components (like how specific components are involved in 'motion', like 'energy', 'motion restrictions', 'motion functions', 'motion triggers/inputs/components')
     - this is an important process for checking if a structure is valid/consistent in a system, which is a useful function